Semesse/flowp/site/docs/tutorial/future.md

 the method has already bound to `this`, so you can write `emitter.on('error', future.reject)`

-:::warning
+:::tip
-`UnhandledRejection` will be thrown if `reject` is called before adding a `.catch` handler, which might cause Node.js to exit, see [DEP0018](https://nodejs.org/api/deprecations.html#DEP0018).
+`UnhandledRejection` will be automatically consumed if `reject` is called before adding a `.catch` handler.
+You can safely use this without adding a explicit handler.
 :::